Thanks, everybody, for being here during the Rush Honeymoon Week.

 These people are energizing me like nothing I've ever known.

-Apparently I have some company from last night's election results.
+Apparently, I have some company from last night's election results.

-So Heather, thank you very, very much.
+So, Heather, thank you very, very much.

 Appreciate it.

-And with that, let us head uh let's head to New York City, a little WABC action.
+Let's head to New York City, a little WABC action.

-Paul, Mark Davis, in for rush, how are you?
+Paul, Mark Davis, in for Rush.

 Hello, Mark.